fadhilelrizanda/cypher-generation-llm/readme.md

 ## Progress Result

-The result of the vanilla-transformer-v1
+The result of the vanilla-transformer-v1 and v2 (progress)

 <img src="docs/result_1.png" alt="Data Split" width="1000"/>